ravleensol/FundManager/README.md

   1. If the amount of proposal is within th range of max_proposal_aount and min_proposal_amount then:
      Transaction will take place and funds will be transfered to users's account.

-  2. If the amount of proposal is within th range of max_proposal_aount and min_proposal_amount then:
+  2. If the amount of proposal is within th range of max_proposal_aount and min_proposal_amount and not executed then:
      Transaction will not take place and it willl revert with "No proposals within the range; deciding to HOLD".

 ### Transaction Workflow